priyanshul-govil/Instagram-Follower-Analytics/README.md

 2. Use command-line arguments.
 Run the script using `python main.py [username] [password]`.

 Note, you do not need to make any changes to `script_class.py`.
 Leave the remotely-controlled browser window open, and let it work in peace :wink:

+**In case the script isn't able to login to Instagram (generally happens for the first time), head over to your Instagram app.
+You might have received a security alert.
+Resolve that by confirming that the sign-in attempt was you.
+Run the script again, it should work.**

 ## OUTPUT